 - 1 medium size red onion, peeled and diced

-- 1 tbsp minced garlic
+- 1 tablespoon minced garlic (about 3 cloves)

 - 1 jalapeño, seeded and diced

-- 1 1/2 tsp cumin
+- 1 tablespoon ground cumin

-- 1 1/2 tsp oregano
+- 1 tablespoon dried oregano

-- 2 tsp sugar
+- 2 teaspoons granulated sugar

-- 1 tsp salt
+- 1 teaspoon salt (more to taste)

-- 1 tsp ground black pepper (more to taste)
+- 1 teaspoon ground black pepper (more to taste)

 - 4 cups black beans

-- 1/2 cup fresh cilantro, chopped
+- 1 cup fresh cilantro, chopped

-- 1/2 cup sour cream (optional)
+- ½ cup vegan sour cream

-- Add the diced onions and cook, stirring occasionally, until softened and translucent, about 5 minutes
+- Add the extra virgin olive oil and diced onions to a large heavy bottom saucepan or dutch oven and set it over medium-low heat.
+Cook, stirring occasionally, until softened and translucent, about 5 minutes

 - While the onions are cooking, add the garlic, jalapeño, cumin, oregano, sugar, salt and pepper to a small bowl.
 Add to the pan with the softened onions and cook, stirring constantly, for 1 minute longer.